cloudogu/redmine/docs/operations/default_configuration_en.md

 Note: For this mechanism to work, the REST API must be enabled in the settings.

-To apply the configuration, the etcd key `config/redmine/default_data/new_configuration` must be set.
-At restart of the Redmine-Dogu, the defined configuration will be applied and afterwards this key will be removed.
+To apply the configuration, the etcd key `config/easyredmine/default_data/new_configuration` must be set.
+At restart of the EasyRedmine-Dogu, the defined configuration will be applied and afterwards this key will be removed.

-The last applied configuration is stored in the etcd key `config/redmine/default_data/archived/<timestamp>`.
+The last applied configuration is stored in the etcd key `config/easyredmine/default_data/archived/<timestamp>`.

-If ticket statuses, user-defined fields or trackers have been created, the IDs of these fields will be stored in the key `config/redmine/default_data/creation_ids`, so that a mapping between the ID and the name of the of the fields for further creation of fields.
-The key is kept for further accesses and will be extended at further access.
+During each import, IDs and names of roles, ticket statuses and trackers are queried from the database of the current instance.
+This enables the use of the mentioned objects when creating any fields.

 ## Example configuration